SySS-Research/WireBug/README.md

 - SIPEnum: This tool enumerates SIP extensions by a given file.

 - SIPBrute: A tool for online brute force attacks against SIP proxies.

+- RTPFuzz: A tool for fuzzing an injecting random RTP packets (noise) into running streams.

 ### Wizard
 The goal of the WireBug tool set is the wizard with tab-completion.
 This makes it easy to use without knowledge of detailed information about the tool or options.
 It is recommended to use the tools with the wizard.